CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### `entries`

 Array of dictionaries defining possible items produced on butchering and their likelihood of being produced.
 `drop` value should be the `id` string of the item to be produced.

 `type` value should refer to an existing `harvest_drop_type` associated with body part the item comes from.
     Acceptable values are as follows:
     `flesh`: the "meat" of the creature.
     `offal`: the "organs" of the creature. these are removed when field dressing.
     `skin`: the "skin" of the creature. this is what is ruined while quartering.
     `bone`: the "bones" of the creature. you will get some amount of these from field dressing, and the rest of them from butchering the carcass.
     `mutagen`: an item from harvested mutagenic samples obtained from dissection.
     `mutagen_group`: an item group that can produce an item from harvested mutagenic samples obtained from dissection.
     `bionic`: an item gained by dissecting the creature. not restricted to CBMs.
     `bionic_group`: an item group that will give an item by dissecting a creature. not restricted to groups containing CBMs.

 `flags` value should be an array of strings.
 These flags will be added to the items of that entry upon harvesting.

 `faults` value should be an array of `fault_id` strings.
 These faults will be added to the items of that entry upon harvesting.

-For every `type` other then `bionic` and `bionic_group` following entries scale the results:
+For every `type` other then those with "dissect_only" (see below) the following entries scale the results:
     `base_num` value should be an array with two elements in which the first defines the minimum number of the corresponding item produced and the second defines the maximum number.
     `scale_num` value should be an array with two elements, increasing the minimum and maximum drop numbers respectively by element value * survival skill.
-    `max` upper limit after `bas_num` and `scale_num` are calculated using `mass_ratio` value is a multiplier of how much of the monster's weight comprises the associated item. to conserve mass, keep between 0 and 1 combined with all drops.
+    `max` upper limit after `bas_num` and `scale_num` are calculated using
+    `mass_ratio` value is a multiplier of how much of the monster's weight comprises the associated item. to conserve mass, keep between 0 and 1 combined with all drops.
 This overrides `base_num`, `scale_num` and `max`

-For `type`s `bionic` and `bionic_group`, the following entries can scale the results:
+For `type`s with "dissect_only" (see below), the following entries can scale the results:
     `max` this value (in contrary to `max` for other `type`s) corresponds to maximum butchery roll that will be passed to check_butcher_cbm() in activity_handlers.cpp; view check_butcher_cbm() to see corresponding distribution chances for roll values passed to that function

 ### Harvest Drop Type
 ```json